 Every moment counts in the fight against breast cancer and in the search for a cure.
 Now, The Breast Cancer Site has found one more way to help.
-We've created The Breast Cancer Site Endowed Fund for Breast Cancer Research at Mayo Clinic.
-With your help, we can understand more fully the biology of breast cancer.
-We can discover new ways to predict, prevent, diagnose, and treat breast cancer.
-We can transform the lives of breast cancer patients today and in the future.
-Following are a few of the projects that have benefited from this fund.
+We're working with the Mayo Clinic and with the University of Michigan to forward research and understanding into the biology of breast cancer with the ultimate goal of defeating it forever.
+We hope to discover new ways to predict, prevent, diagnose, and treat breast cancer, transforming the lives of breast cancer patients today and in the future.

 Paul Haluska M.D., Ph.D, an oncologist at Mayo Clinic in Rochester, Minn, and Matthew P. Goetz, M.D., a breast cancer oncologist at Mayo Clinic, are past recipients of The Breast Cancer Site Research Scholar Award.
 Their work is creating a better understanding of treatments and how to more effectively help women with breast cancer.

 Tamoxifen, a drug prescribed to breast cancer patients following surgical treatment, is successfully metabolized by the body using a gene called CYP2D6, which converts the drug into an active agent called endoxifen.
 When a team of Mayo scientists discovered that tamoxifen was less effective in women who inherited a genetic form of the CYP2D6 gene that did not properly metabolize the drug, the scientific community was skeptical.